Heritage Hall 460R

 - PhD, The Ohio State University, Sociology

 I joined UAB in 1999.
 I was gradually moving south, from Minneapolis, MN (home), to graduate school at The Ohio State University, to Birmingham, AL. I have enjoyed my UAB Sociology experience; it is a good job, with great people, in a diverse setting, and a really nice building!
 I spend much of my time working on administering the PhD program.
 There are lots of details that get attended to daily.
 I also usually teach a class or two each semester.
-I have always taught in the classroom, but have taught my first on-line class.
+I have always taught in the classroom, but am now teaching on-line in the professional MA program as well.

 One of my main areas of research investigates how debt affects well-being.
 My research centers on how inequality affects physical and mental health.
 I am also interested in family sociology, gender, and aging.
 I have just completed my first book manuscript on families and aging.